WVLT-TV

 WVLT-TV (channel 8) is a television station in Knoxville, Tennessee, United States, affiliated with CBS and MyNetworkTV.
-It is owned by Gray Television alongside Crossville-licensed CW affiliate WBXX-TV (channel 20).
-Both stations share studios on Papermill Drive (near I-40/I-75) on the west side of Knoxville, while WVLT-TV's transmitter is located on Sharp's Ridge in North Knoxville.
+It is owned by Gray Media alongside Crossville-licensed dual CW/Telemundo affiliate WBXX-TV (channel 20).
+The two stations share studios on Papermill Drive (near I-40/I-75) on the west side of Knoxville; WVLT-TV's transmitter is located on Sharp's Ridge in North Knoxville.

-WVLT-TV traces its history to Knoxville's second-oldest television station, which signed on in 1953 as WTSK-TV and changed its call letters to WTVK two years later.
-As an ultra high frequency (UHF) station, it spent most of its first three decades on the air as an also-ran against two very high frequency (VHF) competitors.
-At various times, it was an affiliate of all three major networks.
-In 1988, after the addition of channel 8 as a "VHF drop-in"—an extra channel on the VHF band—to Knoxville, WTVK's owners merged with a competing applicant for channel 8 and essentially moved there under new call letters, WKXT-TV.
-After years of continued struggles in the ratings, Gray Television purchased the station in 1996; the new owners changed the call sign to WVLT-TV and expanded the news operation.
+WVLT-TV traces its history to Knoxville's second-oldest television station, which signed on in 1953 as WTSK-TV on channel 26.
+The original owners sold it in 1954 to Indiana-based radio company South Central Broadcasting, who changed channel 26's call letters to WTVK two years later.
+As an ultra high frequency (UHF) station, it spent most of its first three decades on the air in a distant third place behind two very high frequency (VHF) competitors.
+At various times, it was an affiliate of all three major networks, each of which at one point abandoned WTVK to affiliate with a VHF station (CBS in 1956, ABC in 1979, and NBC in 1988).

+Due to the struggles of being a UHF station in a mountainous area, channel 26's owners sought to move to the VHF band on several occasions from the 1950s onward.
+However, these came to nothing until the 1980s, with the addition of channel 8 as a "VHF drop-in"—an extra channel on the VHF band—to Knoxville.
+South Central merged with a competing applicant for channel 8, Tennessee Telecorp.
+The partnership won the channel 8 license and essentially moved WTVK there in November under a new call sign, WKXT-TV, with Tennessee Telecorp largely taking over management.
+After years of continued struggles in the ratings, Gray Television purchased the station in 1996; the new owners changed the call sign to WVLT-TV.
+The station has remained a ratings also-ran for most of the time despite Gray's efforts to expand the news operation.